Public keys in SSH

 - A public key is a very large number, mathematically derived from your private key.
 It is derived in such a way that the two numbers are linked, but so that the private key cannot be discovered by anyone who only knows the public key.
 The public key is what you send to other parties, to whom you want to authenticate yourself, or to whom you want to send encrypted messages.
 The public key is not sensitive, and does not need to be protected.
 It can be disseminated publicly.

 - A keypair is the combination of the private key and the public key.
-A keypair by necessity includes the private key, so a full keypair ought to be protected just like a private key would be.
+A keypair by necessity includes the private key, so a full keypair ought to be protected just like a private key.

 - A certificate is a public key, cryptographically signed by a certification authority in a PKI (Public Key Infrastructure).
 In the way SSH is most commonly used, it does not support certificates.
 Most common SSH implementations only use raw public keys and private keys.